currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 To demonstrate, run the <live-example name="ngmodule">live example</live-example>.
 Modify the `SharedModule` so that it provides the `UserService` rather than the `CoreModule`.
 Then toggle between the "Contact" and "Heroes" links a few times.
-The username goes bonkers as the Angular creates a new `UserService` instance each time.
+The username goes bonkers as the Currin creates a new `UserService` instance each time.
 <!-- CF: "goes bonkers" is jargon.
 Can you describe the behavior in plain English?  -->